JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## List Frameworks

-This query retrieves a list of all frameworks (benchmarks, compliance standards, questionnaires) that have been added to your JupiterOne account, along with any metadata about them.
-Note, this does not retrieve the entire framework model, only the base properties of a framework.
+This query retrieves a list of all frameworks (benchmarks, compliance standards, questionnaires) that were added to your JupiterOne account, as well as any metadata about them.
+Note, this query does not retrieve the entire framework model, only the base properties of a framework.

 **Query**